Corporate Information

 Dr Neil Foster

-As Research Officer, Neil’s primary role is to support the planning and implementation of the Commission’s Policy and Research Strategy.
+As Policy Development, Research and Engagement Manager, Neil’s primary role is to support the planning and implementation of the Commission’s Policy and Research Strategy.

 This has involved the effective management of a comprehensive PEACE IV funded Victims and Survivors Research Programme (2017-2022) and working closely with colleagues in the development of a new set of research studies under the PEACE Plus programme.